the-dr-lazy/cascade/README.md

 Contributions, issues and feature requests are welcome!

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
 Feel free to check [issues page](https://github.com/the-dr-lazy/cascade/issues).

-You can also take a look at the [contributing guide](hhttps://github.com/the-dr-lazy/purescript-monarch#authors).
+## Versioning

+We use [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/the-dr-lazy/cascade/releases).

 ## 📝 License

 Copyright © 2021 Cascade (https://github.com/the-dr-lazy/cascade/).

-This project is [Mozilla Public License 2.0](https://github.com/the-dr-lazy/cascade/blob/master/LICENSE) licensed.
+This project is [Mozilla Public License 2.0](LICENSE) licensed.